PT symmetry and the square well potential: Antilinear symmetry rather than Hermiticity in scattering processes: Overview and Objectives

 In addition, we find that all the bound state and complex conjugate energy pair scattering state eigenfunctions have $\tan\delta=-i$, where $\delta$ is the energy-dependent square-well scattering sector region wave function phase shift.
 Since the scattering amplitude is of the form $f(E)=\tan\delta/(1-i\tan\delta)$ we see that all of these particular Schr\"odinger equation energy eigenvalues are poles in the scattering amplitude.
 Thus the standard analytic pole term structure of the scattering amplitude in the complex energy plane originates in the structure of solutions to the Schr\"odinger equation.
 Also there are plane wave continuum states with real energy, and they too are solutions to the Schr\"odinger equation.
 However, they have real $\delta$ (i.e., not $\tan\delta=-i$) and real momenta, and in Sec. \ref{S4} we will show that they associated with the cut (i.e., not the pole structure) of $f(E)$.

 However, since we do solve the Schr\"odinger equation directly, in (\ref{5.10a}) we also determine the radial dependence of the eigenfunctions, something that cannot be inferred from the structure of the scattering amplitude alone since it only depends on the energy.
 Since the momenta of the wave functions associated with the complex $E_0\pm i\Gamma$ energy eigenvalues also have to be complex ($e^{i(k_1\pm ik_2)r}$), the radial dependence is not just oscillating but also has terms that grow or fall exponentially in the radial coordinate.
-The modes that decay exponentially in time are accompanied by a radial behavior that grows exponentially, while the modes that grow exponentially in time are accompanied by a radial behavior that falls exponentially.
-We are not aware that a behavior as striking and concerning as an exponential radial growth for the standard $E_0-i\Gamma$ modes had previously been reported in the literature, as it would have been so heavily commented on had it ever been noticed.
-Despite this structure, using the techniques of the $PT$-symmetry program and pseudo-Hermiticity we nonetheless show in Sec. \ref{S6} that one can construct a probability amplitude that is time independent, with the exponentially growing and exponentially falling time behaviors cancelling each other, and with the exponentially growing and exponentially falling radial functions also cancelling each other while leading to the same asymptotic radial behavior as that of plane waves with real momenta.
+The modes that decay exponentially in time are accompanied by a radial behavior that grows exponentially (so-called Gamow vectors), while the modes that grow exponentially in time are accompanied by a radial behavior that falls exponentially (which we label anti-Gamow vectors).
+The standard treatment of Gamow vectors is to place them in a dual space $\Phi^*$ of a Gelfand triple rigged Hilbert space $\Phi \subset{\mathcal H}\subset \Phi^*$ with a sufficiently convergent set of test functions in the test function space $\Phi$ so that the interplay of $\Phi^*$ and $\Phi$ in a functional generalization of the standard Dirac bra ket yields normalizability.
+However, since we have both a Gamow vector and an anti-Gamow vector we do not need to do this.
+Rather, we can use the techniques of the $PT$-symmetry program where the Hamiltonian commutes with the $PT$ operator and where there is then a $\hat{V}$ operator that effects the pseudo-Hermiticity condition $\hat{V}\hat{H}\hat{V}^{-1}=\hat{H}^{\dagger}$ with each $\hat{H}$ dynamically determining its own $\hat{V}$.
+Then as we show in (\ref{5.13a}) and Sec. \ref{S6} one can construct a $\hat{V}$-based probability amplitude for the square well that is time independent, viz. $\langle \psi_1\vert \hat{V}\vert \psi_2\rangle$ rather than the standard pre-assigned $\langle \psi_1\vert \psi_2\rangle$.
+The form of $\langle \psi_1\vert \hat{V}\vert \psi_2\rangle$ for the square well is such that the exponentially growing and exponentially falling time behaviors cancel each other, while at the same time the exponentially growing and exponentially falling radial behaviors not only also cancel each other, they lead to the same asymptotic radial behavior as that of plane waves with real momenta.
 (With just the $E_0-i\Gamma$ mode with its exponentially falling time behavior, its exponentially growing radial behavior would not be acceptable.)
 The existence of complex conjugate pairs of energy eigenvalues is thus fully viable physically.
+As we see, in the $PT$-symmetry framework the anti-Gamow vector serves as the test function without any need to rig the Hilbert space.